 Mishap.
 The spell’s unpredictable magic results in a difficult journey.
 Each teleporting creature (or the target object) takes 3d10 force damage, and the GM rerolls on the table to see where you wind up (multiple mishaps can occur, dealing damage each time).

-You can transport four additional willing creatures or objects for each additional mana expended.
-The creatures and objects must be within 9 meters of each other when you target them.
-If you target an object, it must be able to fit entirely inside a 3-meters cube, and it can’t be held or carried by an unwilling creature.
+You can transport four additional willing creatures or objects for each additional mana or psi expended.
+The creatures and objects must be within 5 meters of each other when you target them.
+If you target an object, it must be able to fit entirely inside a 2-meter cube, and it can’t be held or carried by an unwilling creature.

-As an action, you create linked teleportation portals that remain open for the duration.
-Choose two points on the ground that you can see, one point within 9 meters of you and one point within 90 meters of you.
-A circular portal, 3 meters in diameter, opens over each point.
+As two actions, you create linked teleportation portals that remain open for the duration.
+Choose two points on the ground that you can see, one point within 5 meters of you and one point within 100 meters of you.
+A circular portal, 2 meters in diameter, opens over each point.
 If the portal would open in the space occupied by a creature, the spell fails, and the casting is lost.

-As you spend 1 minute to cast this spell, you draw a 3-meters-diameter circle on the ground inscribed with sigils that link your location to a permanent teleportation circle of your choice whose sigil sequence you know and that is on the same plane of existence as you.
+As you spend 1 minute to cast this spell, you draw a 2-meter diameter circle on the ground inscribed with sigils that link your location to a permanent teleportation circle of your choice whose sigil sequence you know and that is on the same plane of existence as you.
 A shimmering portal opens within the circle you drew and remains open until the end of your next turn.
-Any creature that enters the portal instantly appears within 1.5 meters of the destination circle or in the nearest unoccupied space if that space is occupied.
+Any creature that enters the portal instantly appears within 1 meter of the destination circle or in the nearest unoccupied space if that space is occupied.

 Many major temples, guilds, and other important places have permanent teleportation circles inscribed somewhere within their confines.
 Each such circle includes a unique sigil sequence—a string of magical runes arranged in a particular pattern.
 When you first gain the ability to cast this spell, you learn the sigil sequences for two destinations on the Material Plane, determined by the GM.
 You can learn additional sigil sequences during your adventures.
 You can commit a new sigil sequence to memory after studying it for 1 minute.